lilrooness/crew/README.md

 ![screenshot](https://raw.githubusercontent.com/lilrooness/crew/master/screenshot.png)

 ## Ideas
+- The goal is to extract a thing from each ship.
+The ruel rods are usually deep inside the ship and the game is about finding the way to them while also planning your route out.

+- Pointer in the direction of the room with the fuel rods.

-- crew member uniqueness through backpack utility and augentation possibilities
+- Crew member uniqueness through backpack utility and augentation possibilities

 - Spin, if the wreck spins, gravity can increase on the ship - maybe, when docking with bigger ships, you need to spend more fuel to decrease the risk of entering a spin.
 Spinning makes moving require more oxygen.